How do I renew a Let's Encrypt SSL certificate in a Bitnami stack hosted on a Lightsail instance?

 Short description

 Let's Encrypt SSL certificates expire 90 days after creation.
-If you installed a standard Let's Encrypt certificate by following the steps provided in How do I install a standard Let's Encrypt certificate in a Bitnami stack hosted on Amazon Lightsail?, then the SSL certificate automatically renews.
+If you installed a standard Let's Encrypt certificate by following the steps provided in How do I install a Let's Encrypt SSL certificate in a Bitnami stack that's hosted on Lightsail?, then the SSL certificate automatically renews.
 However, the automatic renewal might fail if it's not configured correctly.

-The following resolution covers renewing the certificate manually on Bitnami-hosted Lightsail instances, such as WordPress, LAMP, Magento, MEAN, and so on.
-The following resolution doesn't provide guidance on finding why automatic renewal failed.
+The following resolution covers how to renew a certificate manually on Bitnami-hosted Lightsail instances, such as WordPress, LAMP, Magento, and MEAN.

 Resolution